Meet the St Barnabas House Lottery team

 We work with fundraising companies and individuals (known as canvassers) to promote our Lottery and to inform you about the work we do in your community.

-On 18 March we temporarily stopped all face-to-face fundraising with immediate effect due to the coronavirus crisis.
-As the constraints begin to ease, we have reintroduced face-to-face fundraising for a trial period starting from 25 August.
+Update (Friday 9 April): following government guidance we temporarily stopped all face-to-face fundraising on Saturday 26 December.
+As the constraints begin to ease, we are reintroducing face-to-face fundraising starting from Monday 12 April.
 Small teams of canvassers will begin fundraising door-to-door and in supermarkets in the local community.
-We have conducted full risk assessments in line with the government guidelines and will continue to closely monitor the situation.
+We have carried out full risk assessments in line with the government guidelines and will continue to closely monitor the situation.

 The Lottery is a very important source of income for the hospice and our canvassers do a fantastic job, asking members of the public if they would like to join the Lottery.
 Our canvassers also carry information about the care we provide for people in the local community.